Quartz Watch Repair – Batteries and Service Near Me

 As with anything you wear against your skin, a watch should be cleaned.
 Our hands are exposed to so many germs, it’s important for your own well-being and for the longevity of your possessions to keep your watches clean.

 Most watches are water-resistant, not water-proof.
 So don’t run them through the dishwasher!
-Even a watch with a high pressure test is not impervious to steam, so care should be taken not to damage your watch when you clean it.
+Even a watch with a high-pressure test is not impervious to steam, so care should be taken not to damage your watch when you clean it.

 The caseback (the underside of the round part of the watch) is often a trap for dirt and grime.
 Dead skin cells and sweat can accumulate in engravings, screw-heads, designs, or other indentations to form a gross grayish paste in the crevices on the back of a watch.
 Use a paper towel dampened with rubbing alcohol to gently clean the back of your watches regularly.
 For those stubborn little areas (or if dirt has already started to build up), you can use an old soft toothbrush slightly dampened with soapy water to scrub away the grime.
 Take care for soft-metal watches or watches that have been plated in gold or gold-tone finishes or other PVD colors like blackened metals or ceramics that you don’t scratch the finish!